By Jeremy Korst

 “Choosing a target customer is essential.
 And it’s practical.”

-Smart marketers, however, understand that choosing a target customer is essential.
-And it’s practical.
-You have to know what you are developing, and who you are optimizing it for.
-Different people are going to have a different relationship with your product, and the problem that your product solves.
+But successful brand strategy starts with understanding your target customer needs, and then tooling your product pipeline and innovation around that awareness.
+“You have to know what you are developing, and who you are optimizing it for.
+Different people will have different relationships with your product, and different relationships with the problem that your product solves,” Pedersen shares.

 “Identify the target customers you can serve better… and propel your business to the next level.”

 Through marketing research, companies can identify who their potential new and existing most valuable customers are, what they care about, what motivates them and what types of differentiated products, services or offers they’re most likely to want in the future.

 Pedersen reinforces this point in her book, as well as the importance of adopting a service mentality across the organization to put yourself in the customer’s shoes, and understand their biggest pain points.
 A service mentality starts with asking how can we learn from our customers, and be there for them without trying to change them.
 Because, really, who wants that?

 - What do customers value most?

 - What do they like?